10.6 Risk Communication, Mitigation, and Intervals

 Communication Checklist

-1. State the assessment level and date.
+1. State the assessment level, date, and inspection limitations.

 2. Identify targets and occupancy assumptions.